Current events and announcements

 Former Federal Energy Regulatory Commissioner Bernard McNamee has joined ASL as a visiting professor.

 "I am honored to join ASL and thank Justice [Elizabeth] McClanahan, the Board and the faculty for this exciting opportunity," McNamee said in a statement.
-"Energy issues are a growing area of the law and the economy and I am excited to join ASL, work with its faculty and students, and contribute to ASL's leadership in energy and natural resource law."
+"Energy issues are a growing area of the law and the economy and I am excited to join ASL, work with its faculty and students, and contribute to ASL's leadership in energy and natural resources law."

 Following his departure from FERC last September, McNamee rejoined McGuireWoods Consulting LLC as a senior adviser and partner in the firm, which has offices in Richmond, Va., and in Washington.
 McNamee, who will continue to work for McGuireWoods during his professorship, previously served as partner in the firm's regulatory and compliance section, where he aided electric and natural gas utilities in rate cases, among other duties.